Andrew Terrill

 Sunrise on June 2, 1993.
 I took this photo as I stepped from the winter room, before heading for the pass and my descent.
 It could so easily have been the last photo I ever took.
 Interest in photography ended just moments later.

 As the Prologue of The Earth Beneath My Feet explains, the year after falling from the Hohtürli Pass I changed my life and spent six months walking the length of the Alps.
 In the middle of August, 1,200 miles into that walk, I returned to the pass to attempt to cross it a second time.
 It was a memorable return – for many reasons.
-I’ll share the story of it, and more photos, next week.
+The story of it can be found HERE.

 Thank you for reading!